GiancarloMCorrea/SimulationSamplingObservers/README.md

 -   `3_population_fishery_model.R`: simulates the dynamics of the population and fishery
 -   `4_sampling.R`: evaluate different sampling strategies by onboard observers
 -   `analyze_results.R`: analyze the simulated data and produces figures and tables

+Feel free to modify any part of this repository to apply it to specific case studies.